 Erosion control is of primary importance during land-disturbing activities, but sediment storage must be available on the site.
 Temporary sediment basins and retrofitted detention ponds most commonly achieve the required 67 cubic yards per acre of disturbed area of storage.
 Some situations may call for the use of practices other than those mentioned above.
-Appropriate sediment storage must be available on the site PRIOR to any landdisturbing activities.
+Appropriate sediment storage and perimeter control BMPs must be installed on the site PRIOR to any land-disturbing activities.
 It is imperative that creative engineering practices are used to ensure that erosion and sediment control BMP's are appropriate for the situation and activity.
 Linear projects pose special treatment concerning erosion and sediment control.

 Shall or Will, Should, and May are used in these specifications with the following definitions: